Stability results for symmetric jump processes on metric measure spaces with atoms. Long version: Introduction

 where $C$ is a constant depending on $d$, $r$, $R$, $t_1$, $t_2$, $t_3$, and $t_4$.
 Both of these inequalities have since been generalized to many other settings, and to other operators playing the role of $\Delta$.
 Generalizations of \eqref{EarliestEhi} are called \textit{elliptic} Harnack inequalities and generalizations of \eqref{EarliestPhi} are called \textit{parabolic} Harnack inequalities.
 For a more detailed introduction to the history and basic theory of Harnack inequalities, we refer to reader to \cite{kassman}.

-A major use of Harnack inequalities is that they imply Holder continuity for harmonic/caloric functions.
-For example, Harnack inequalities are a central ingredient in the De Giorgi-Nash-Moser theory in harmonic analysis and partial differential equations.
+A major use of Harnack inequalities is that they imply H\"{o}lder continuity for harmonic/caloric functions.
+This theory is well-developed in the case of diffusions, where Harnack inequalities are a central ingredient in the De Giorgi-Nash-Moser theory in harmonic analysis and partial differential equations.
+In the case of jump process, the theory is in its infancy, but \cite{ckw} establishes results of this type for jump processes.

 Conveniently, the Harnack inequalities \eqref{EarliestEhi} and \eqref{EarliestPhi} are stable, in the sense that they are preserved when the operator playing the role of $\Delta$ is perturbed.
 Our goal is to show that in our setting of a jump process on a general metric measure space, under minimal assumptions about volume-growth in $(M, d, \mu)$, our conditions $\HK$ and $\PHI$ are stable in a similar sense.

 Recall the jumping measure $J$ from \eqref{energyDef}.
 If $J'$ is another symmetric Radon measure on $M\times M\setminus\diag_M$, and if there exist constants $C \geq c > 0$ such that

 then $J'$ is called a \textit{bounded perturbation} of $J$.
 Let $\COND$ be some condition on $(M, d, \mu, \mathcal{E}, \mathcal{F})$ (for example, $\COND=\HK$ or $\COND=\PHI$).
 We say that $\COND$ is \textit{stable} if whenever $J'$ is a bounded perturbation of $J$, and $(\mathcal{E}', \mathcal{F})$ is the pure-jump Dirichlet form given by